| | | | | |

 The Oculus mode community alternative

 This is the AMS2-specific quirk worth knowing about even if you don’t end up using it.
-AMS2 supports launching in Oculus rendering mode through SteamVR, which historically was the Reiza-optimised pipeline back when Oculus was the default sim-racing VR platform.
+AMS2 can launch in its own Oculus (OVR) rendering mode rather than through OpenXR, and that was historically the Reiza-tuned pipeline back when Oculus was the default sim-racing VR platform.
 On Crystal Light and Crystal Super hardware paired with a 4090 or 5090, some community testers report Oculus mode produces noticeably sharper images and higher frame rates than running straight Pimax OpenXR.
 The mechanism is roughly that AMS2’s renderer was tuned harder against the Oculus API than against generic OpenXR, and even today that tuning shows up.

 In-game AMS2 settings (TJR Sim validated)

-TJR Sim (Larry Ray) has done the deepest Pimax + AMS2 benchmarking I trust – 57 PPD Crystal Super on a 4090, full benchmarks at 72Hz and 90Hz, validated through May 2026 against the V1.6.9.5 build.
+TJR Sim (Larry Ray) has done the deepest Pimax + AMS2 benchmarking I trust – 57 PPD Crystal Super on a 4090, full benchmarks at 72Hz and 90Hz, and it still holds up against the current V1.6.9.9 build.
 The recipe below is the community-consensus version of his work, adjusted for the small 1.6.9 shifts.
 The cross-sim version of these per-tier numbers (iRacing, LMU, AC, ACC) lives in the Pimax Crystal settings sorted by GPU reference, which feeds the interactive Pimax Settings Tool on this site.

 The universal AMS2 calls that hold across every GPU tier: